 as opposed to art, drew on the firm belief that such control must be subtle and non-noticeable.
 That is, ‘good’ design is not noticeable as an aesthetic dimension, it supports the ‘natural functionality’ of objects and guides the user, without the user noticing that guidance, to use the object in the way it ‘ought to be used’.

 GNOME’s central keywords – ease, comfort, designed to help, effective – very much align with this design notion that has been particularly pushed forward in 20th century product design from the Bauhaus and Ulmer Hochschule für Gestaltung, in particular Otl Aicher (“in design one should not be afraid of the simplest solutions, if they fit the bill.
 [O]nly ornament and decoration are excessive”; Aicher 2015, 162), over Dieter Rams with his iconic work for the German consumer electronics company Braun (1955–1995) to one of his most prominent advocates, Jony Ive and his work for Apple (1992–2019).

+This kind of ‘modern product design’, of course, itself inherits a longer and more encompassing development which shapes, and was shaped, by 20th century design history in reaction to what was construed as a counter-reaction to ‘overly ornamental’ design and ‘historicism’ of the late 19th century, for instance in the (originally) British Arts and Crafts movement and the (originally) German Werkbund (for seminal approaches, see for instance Loos [1910] 2019 for architecture and interior design, and Morris and Walker [1893] 1996 for typography; cf. Banham [1960] 1980 and Guillén 2006 for details).

+The development has always been deeply entangled with politics and hence ideologies of communification.
+In this context, the popular “form ever follows function” (Sullivan 1896, 408) mantra (originally meaning that ‘good’ form always emerges from and reflects functionality) often implies that design needs to achieve social functionality first and foremost, an imperative also upheld by specific strands of contemporary design theory such as social design (e.g., Margolin and Margolin 2002; Shea 2012).

+The ideology of design in question also manifests in software coding on a more general scope.
+Cases in point include the widely prominent KISS (‘keep it simple, stupid!’) coding principle (cf. Barbour and Rhett 2019) and Donald Knuth’s seminal proposal to construe computer programming as an ‘art’ (in the sense of Latin ars ‘skill’; Knuth 1974: 668) which strives for “simplicity and elegance” (Knuth 1997 [1968]: 7) and thence provides ‘beautiful’ code (Knuth 1974: 672; on ‘aesthetics’ as a criterion for coding, also see Tomov 2016).

-More research needs to be done to reveal whether the GNOME designers – principally, among other persons, the person responsible for the original design, William Jon McCann and Allan Day, the current head designer, – are directly influenced by these grand figures (in the available data, no explicit reference could be found).
+While the coding-related notions of ‘simplicity’ and ‘elegance’ obviously inform GNOME coding directly (the principles are regularly implicated and sometimes explicated in developer discussions), more research needs to be done to reveal whether the GNOME designers – principally, among other persons, the person responsible for the original design, William Jon McCann and Allan Day, the current head designer, – are directly influenced by the mentioned grand figures and movements of ‘modern’ design theory (in the available data, no explicit reference could be found).
 If we look at the GNOME design principles, however, we can see striking similarities with Rams’ Ten Principles for Good Design (Rams 2017):